Discover the best things to see and do in the Bay of Kotor in Montenegro. Choose from boat trips, walking tours, historical sites and many more!

-When you visit the Kotor Bay you'll join a centuries-old group who have all been seduced by its natural beauty and romantic architecture.
+When you visit this part of Montenegro, you'll join a centuries-old club of people who have been seduced by its natural beauty and romantic architecture.

 The Bay of Kotor is everything you dream of when you think of a holiday in Montenegro: